-- (a) Identification number of the PTEIR and where it can be reviewed; - (b) The name and address and phone number of the timberland owner, the timber owner, the RPF, the Licensed Timber Operator and license number and the person responsible for on the ground supervision of the timber operations.
-If the Licensed Timber Operator is not known at the time of plan submission, this information shall be provided prior to the start of timber operations. - (c) Expected dates of commencement and completion of timber operations. - (d) A legal description of the area of the PTHP on which timber operations will be conducted.
-The description shall include the following: - (1) U.S. Geological Survey (USGS) Quadrangle name(s) and date(s), - (2) township, range, and section number(s), - (3) county name(s),
+(a) Identification number of the PTEIR and where it can be reviewed;

+(b) The name and address and phone number of the timberland owner, the timber owner, the RPF, the Licensed Timber Operator and license number and the person responsible for on the ground supervision of the timber operations.
+If the Licensed Timber Operator is not known at the time of plan submission, this information shall be provided prior to the start of timber operations.

+(c) Expected dates of commencement and completion of timber operations.

+(d) A legal description of the area of the PTHP on which timber operations will be conducted.
+The description shall include the following:

+(4) CALWATER 2.2 planning watershed number(s), and